Privacy guide for admins

 Personal insights in Viva Insights tracks the percentage of recipients who opened an email message (in the Outlook add-in) for email that a person sends to five or more people.

-To preserve privacy, Viva Insights does not track read rates for messages sent to fewer than five people.
+To preserve privacy, Viva Insights doesn't track read rates for messages sent to fewer than five people.
 Viva Insights also doesn't show read rates of "0 percent" or "100 percent," as that would allow people to make definitive conclusions about individual coworker actions.
 Instead, the read rate in these cases is displayed as a range that encompasses a threshold value that depends on the number of recipients of the email.

 This metric is calculated based on a person's Outlook setting for when an email is marked as read.
 When Outlook marks an email as "read," that information is saved within the person’s mailbox, then delivered to the sender's mailbox if that person has opted in to using Viva Insights.